Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Methodology

 \section{Methodology}

-To show the phenomenon of \chk does exist, we need to identify them and provide evidence that their portion from the total set of hallucinations is not negligible.
-To identify \chk, we first identify hallucinations that occur even when the model possesses the required knowledge (Section \ref{subsec:identifying_chk}).
+To show the existence of \chk examples, we need to identify them and provide evidence that their portion from the total set of hallucinations is not negligible.
+To identify \chk examples, we use the following procedure: we first identify hallucinations that occur even when the model possesses the required knowledge (Section \ref{subsec:identifying_chk}).
 Next, we use common metrics for measuring model certainty (Section \ref{subsec:measuring_uncertainty}) and set certainty thresholds to separate certain and uncertain generations (Section \ref{subsec:Certainty Threshold}).
-The overall process of \chk detection is depicted in Figure \ref{fig:choke_detection_setup}.
+The process of \chk examples detection is shown in Figure \ref{fig:choke_detection_setup}.
 Additional experimental details are provided in Section \ref{sec:Implementation Details}.